PONDER THE SCRIPTURES.COM

 In addition to my general reluctance to utilize any superscript as a cipher for interpreting any psalm, I find other reasons to be skeptical about this Psalm’s superscript.
 First, there is no compelling reason for connecting the psalm with the events surrounding the conflict between David and Saul.
 Even the psalms presence in 2 Samuel 22 seems contrived and certainly misplaced.
 Without the superscript, it is doubtful that one would read the psalm and connect it with that conflict.

 Second is the issue of translation.
 The superscript, as it reads in the KJV, claims that the psalm was written “in the day that the LORD delivered him from the hand of all his enemies, and from the power of Saul.”
 This is in line with the Masoretic text as we have it today, specifically its vowel pointing of Š’l .
 As opposed to this translation, I translate, “at a time that YHWH delivered him from the grasp of all his enemies, including the power of Še’ôl.”
-The translation “Še’ôl” rather than “Saul,” is the result of changing vowels without any alteration of the consonantal text--remembering that for many centuries the text existed without vowels.
+The translation “Še’ôl” rather than “Saul,” is the result of changing vowels without any alteration to the consonantal text--remembering that for many centuries the text existed without vowels.

 In reading Psalm 18 independent of the superscript or its contrived location in Samuel, one would never think of Saul as the enemy discussed in the psalm.
 However, one would absolutely think of death and Še’ôl as the threat the Psalmist faced.
-It is most certainly from Še’ôl’s power that God delivers the Psalmist--the suggestion that it was death at the hands of Saul is not persuasive.
+It is most certainly from Še’ôl’s power that God delivers the Psalmist--the suggestion that it was death at the hands of Saul is not, in my view, persuasive.
 Thus, if the superscript is to be kept and utilized for interpretive purposes, it makes more sense to understand the enemy of the superscript as Še’ôl rather than Saul.
 Indeed, the enemy that threatens the Psalmist and from which he is delivered is so obviously Še’ôl that the superscript is superfluous.
 At least, that is how I see it.

 In previous psalms and, indeed, in many, many more to follow, the Psalmist finds himself under a variety of threats.
 These threats bring him to call upon God for His help and deliverance.
 Many a psalm contains praise of God as He responds to the pleas, and delivers the Psalmist.
-This psalm’s superscript informs us that God has already delivered the Psalmist.
+This psalm’s superscript (and the psalm itself) informs us that God has already delivered the Psalmist.
 Because of this deliverance, the Psalmist “adores” God and looks to Him for strength in whatever challenges he may face.

 I too adore God.
 I adore Him for what He has done and meant in my life.
 Just as with the Book of Mormon figure, Lehi, there is a sense in which He “hath redeemed my soul from hell,” or from Še’ôl-- death and hell.